-Helping to keep you safe during cannabis manufacturing, growing and processing operations
+Helping to keep you safe during cannabis growing, harvesting and processing operations

-With the forthcoming legalization of cannabis manufacturing, growing and processing operations by the Canadian government, licensed operators and workers in cannabis manufacturing operations will need to obey relevant health and safety laws to protect themselves from exposure hazards that could cause immediate and long-term health effects.
+With the legalization of cannabis growing, harvesting and processing operations by the Canadian government, licensed operators and workers in cannabis manufacturing operations will need to follow relevant health and safety laws to protect themselves from exposure hazards that could cause immediate and long-term health effects.
 Do you know how to keep yourself safe from the occupational risks in cannabis-growing operations?

 We’ve spent decades giving you the information that you need to spot potential risks while improving respiratory protection products that help keep you out of harm’s way.
 Here’s an overview of what workers need to know to help reduce their exposure and help minimize immediate and long-term health effects associated with the growing, harvesting and manufacturing of cannabis.